eiffel-community/eiffel-intelligence-frontend/wiki/markdown/add-subscription.md

 <img src="images/subscription_add_form2.png">
 </img>

 **Authorization:** A list to select authorization type.
-Currently, only one authorization type is supported, which is “BASIC_AUTH”.
-The option “NO_AUTH” implies that authorization is not required.
+* NO_AUTH: _No Authorization used_
+* BASIC_AUTH: _Username and password will be Base 64 encoded_
+* BASIC_AUTH _Jenkins CSRF Protection (crumb): Username and password will be Base 64 encoded.
+A crumb will be fetched automatically before request is made.
+(Currently default in many Jenkins instances)._

 **Repeat:** It is possible to enable repeat, e.g. whether same subscription should be re-triggered for new additions to the aggregated object.
 If disabled,